Rutgers-SE/InternalGarageSystem/README.md

   - [ ] Define the interface for a generic device (refer to the reports)
 - [ ] DeviceController
   - [ ] Define a composer that runs devices in a certain pattern
+- [ ] GarageModel
+  - Make sure that the theoretical reservedTimes are the same as the physicall spaces occupied.

+### GarageModel

+There should be two garage instances, one that directly interfaces with the device models, and the other that is use for the reservation system.
+The one that is based off the sensors in the garage is used to determine if someone parked in the wrong location, or is in the garage without permission. **elaborate**